How to See Your Doctor

-A doctor or nurse, or our acute care practitioner, may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a nurse, or indeed arrange a hospital attendance.
+A doctor or nurse, or our paramedic may phone you back before making a visit, as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a different type of clinician, or indeed arrange a hospital attendance.

 House visits are only available for patients who are housebound because of illness or disability.

 Please remember that several patients can be seen in the practice in the time that it takes to make one home visit.
 There are also better facilities for examining and treating patients at the surgery.